AymanA/youtube/README.md

-An implementation for youtube front end app
+An implementation for youtube app using angular